My closing statement at the 2019 BDÜ conference

 Process-heavy jobs will go to agencies

-NMT will ensure that jobs that are heavily process-focused and automatable will be placed with agencies that have the clout and money to invest in process-heavy solutions.
+NMT will ensure that jobs which are heavily process-focused and automatable will be placed with agencies that have the clout and money to invest in process-heavy solutions.
 Texts that require a nimble approach and deep knowledge of contexts that no machine will ever have by design, will be handled by human communication experts guiding and advising their clients.
 This will ensure a healthy separation of expertise and make it easier for clients to decide when to go for larger-sized agencies, and when a human expert is the better choice.

 In a nutshell